Two119/Dialogue/README.md

 # Dialogue
-A dialogue class for pygame with text crawl
+A dialogue class for pygame with text crawl (MIT license)

-It has two functions, init (the constructor) and update init takes in 11 arguments (out of which the last 4 are optional)
+It has two functions, init (the constructor) and update

+init takes in 11 arguments (out of which the last 4 are optional)
 ```
 def __init__(self,